Volume growth, eigenvalue and compactness for self-shrinkers

 In \cite{CS}, H. I. Choi and R. Schoen gave the compactness theorem for minimal surfaces using the first eigenvalue estimates for Laplacian operator on $\Si$.
 Precisely, let $N$ be a compact 3-dimensional manifold with positive Ricci curvature, then the space of compact embedded minimal surfaces of fixed topological type in $N$ is compact in the $C^k$ topology for any $k\geq2.$

 In \cite{CM2}, Colding-Minicozzi proved a compactness theorem for complete embedded self shrinkers in $\R^3$.
-Such compactness theorem acts a key role for proving a long-standing conjecture (of Huisken) classifying the singularities of mean curvature flow starting at a generic closed embedded surface (see \cite{CM1}).
+Such compactness theorem acts a key role for proving a long-standing conjecture (of Huisken) classifying the singularities of mean curvature flow starting from a generic closed embedded surface (see \cite{CM1}).

-Let $\De$, $\mathrm{div}$ and $d\mu$ are Laplacian, divergence and volume element on $M$, respectively.
+Let $\De$, $\mathrm{div}$ and $d\mu$ be Laplacian, divergence and volume element on $M$, respectively.
 There is a linear operator

 On Euclidean space, this operator is so-called Ornstein-Uhlenbeck operator in stochastic analysis.
 So it can be seen as a generalization of Ornstein-Uhlenbeck operator.
-The $\mathcal{L}$ operator was introduced and studied firstly on self-shrinkers by Colding-Minicozzi in \cite{CM1}, where the authors also showed that $\mathcal{L}$ is self-adjoint respect to measure $e^{-\f{|X|^2}4}d\mu.$ It is a weighted Laplacian and closely related to the self-shrinkers.
+The $\mathcal{L}$ operator was introduced and studied firstly on self-shrinkers by Colding-Minicozzi in \cite{CM1}, where the authors also showed that $\mathcal{L}$ is self-adjoint respect to the measure $e^{-\f{|X|^2}4}d\mu.$ It is a weighted Laplacian and closely related to the self-shrinkers.

-In Euclidean space the eigenvalues of the Ornstein-Uhlenbeck is well-known.
+In Euclidean space the eigenvalues of the Ornstein-Uhlenbeck are well-known.
 On self-shrinkers it is interesting to study the eigenvalues of $\mathcal{L}$ operator.
-Now, we estimate its first eigenvalue in a manner analogous to the arguments in \cite{CW}.
-For compact self-shrinkers the estimates is rather neat.
+Now, we estimate its first eigenvalue (please see Chapter 3 for the definition) in a manner analogous to the arguments in \cite{CW}.
+For compact self-shrinkers the estimates are rather neat.
 It is also enough for the compactness applications.
-In fact, we could do it on a class of complete self-shrinkers.
-Now we give the definition of this type of manifolds.